yeraycat/stellar-chat-poc/README.md

 ## Improvements to be done

 - Extend messages length to 6400 characters by using the 100 operations in a single transaction (each 64 characters is an overwrite over the data entry, so each 64 characters there's a fee increase) and then joining them back to build a message.
+- Add code for "server".
+Node reading event stream coming from horizon to add users through manage_data operations to the chatroom when the payment is received.